EddieDover/mothership-crew-relationships/README.md

 - **8 Relationship Categories**: Companions, Professional, Romantic, Obligation & Debt, Shared Secrets, History, Conflict, and Family & Kin
 - **80 Unique Relationships**: 10 specific relationships per category.
 - **Custom Relationships**: Don't like the built-in relationships?
 Edit them and write your own!
+- **Custom Nested RollTable Support**: Supports using your own nested-rolltables for relationships.
 - **Relationship Map Viewer**: A button in the token section allows you to view a relationship web.

 ## Requirements